-A security researcher named Jonathan Leitschuh published a blog post yesterday that lays out a newly-discovered vulnerability in the Mac desktop client of the video conferencing tool Zoom, which would allow malicious websites to turn on your Mac's webcam without you even knowing.
+A security researcher named Jonathan Leitschuh published a blog post yesterday that lays out a newly discovered vulnerability in the Mac desktop client of the videoconferencing tool Zoom, which would allow malicious websites to turn on your Mac's webcam without your even knowing.

 Zoom has become increasingly popular, especially for the increasing number of teams with remote workers, and is used by over 750,000 businesses.
 That means that millions of users are at risk for this particular flaw.